nihitha167/Capstone_project---Blog-application/README.md

 # My Blog Application

 Welcome to My Blog Application!
-This is a simple web application built with Node.js and Express.js for creating and viewing blog posts.
+This is a web application built with Node.js and Express.js for creating and viewing blog posts.

 ## Features